AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 The feature is enabled by default.
 If you wish not to receive the alert email, you can disable it.

-Go to Advanced Config -> BGP -> Overlapping Alert Email.
+Go to MULTI-CLOUD TRANSIT  -> BGP -> Overlapping Alert Email.
 Click to disable.

 How to summarize Spoke VPC CIDR ranges?
 -----------------------------------------